immannan/elasticsearch/md/Lab_4.md

 GeoHash grid aggregation uses the GeoHash mechanism to divide the map into smaller units.
-You can read about GeoHash at <https://en.wikipedia.org/wiki/Geohash>.
 The GeoHash system divides the world map into a grid of rectangular regions of different precisions.
 Lower values of precision represent larger geographical areas, while higher values represent smaller, more